310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% bubble Chiaki grin2 %}
 Yeah!
 And look, look!
 I think we’re in a studio for a local tokusatsu show!
 Their diorama is surprisingly excellently crafted!

 I’ve always dreamed of sleeping in a place like this!
 I feel like a giant kaijuu!
-I'm so happy!
+I’m so happy!
 {% endbubble %}

 {% bubble Kanata v2 %}